Key takeaways

 Step 2: Choose the Desired Hybrid Features

-- Secure Mail Transport: This feature ensures that the email traffic between your on-premises Exchange and Office 365 is encrypted.
+During the setup, HCW will ask you to select the features you want to enable:- Secure Mail Transport: This feature ensures that the email traffic between your on-premises Exchange and Office 365 is encrypted.

 - Free/Busy and Calendar Sharing: Allows sharing of calendar information between on-premises and cloud users.